geotrev/undernet/getmonolith.io.wiki/Grid.md

 </div>
 ```

 Rows have no padding or margin, and automatically fill the width of their parent (usually a .grid, but not a requirement).
-Columns, by default, have left, right, and bottom padding, but you can add a top if desired.
-Add, edit, or remove pixels as you need them.
+Columns, by default, have left, right, and bottom padding.

 ### Multiple Columns

-If you add columns, they stack next to each other equally spaced apart:
+If you add a `column` element inside a `row`, they stack next to each other with equal width:

 ```html
 <div class=“grid”>